FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 14 May 2020 - atrodo - Song: Chain of Fools by Aretha Franklin

-After my last post, I was finally able to save my samples back to Ogg
+After my last post, I was finally able to save my samples back to Ogg once

 again, with a good amount of speed.
 This has enabled me to once again begin